Ernst Witebsky

-Ernest Witebsky, also Ernest Witebsky (3 September 1901 in Frankfurt am Main – 7 December 1969) was a German-American immunologist.
+Ernest Witebsky, also Ernst Witebsky (3 September 1901 in Frankfurt am Main – 7 December 1969) was a German-American immunologist.

 Early life and education

 Ernest Witebsky was born in Frankfurt am Main.

 From 1920 to 1926 Witebsky studied medicine at the University of Frankfurt and the University of Heidelberg.

 Career

 After graduating from medical school in 1925 he worked with Hans Sachs at Heidelberg primarily on brain and organ tissue, as well as blood group antigens.

 In 1933, he left Germany for Switzerland as a result of Nazi pressure, and in 1935 joined the Medical School of the University at Buffalo.

 In the 1950s he had begun studying antigens specific to a single organ, in the case of the thyroid gland, the antigen was thyroglobulin.
 He was a mentor to Noel Rose in this research endeavor to prepare thyroglobulin from rabbits.

 In 1967 the State University of New York created The Center for Immunology in Buffalo and appointed him as its first director.